Are you wondering where to invest your money - ULIPs vs mutual funds? Read on.

 Consider factors like your investment horizon, risk tolerance, liquidity needs, and tax benefits.
 ULIPs are suitable for long-term goals with insurance needs, while mutual funds provide varied schemes for short and long-term investment goals.

 For mutual funds, the minimum investment can start as low as Rs.
 500 through SIP.
-ULIPs generally have a higher minimum premium, and can start from Rs.
+ULIPs generally have a higher minimum premium, starting from Rs.
 1,500 per month.